-- rent if you are not in paid work or have a low income
+- rent if you're not in paid work or have a low income

-- mortgage interest if you are not in paid work
+- mortgage interest if you're not in paid work

 If you live in a shared ownership property, the housing costs element could help with both rent and mortgage interest.

-You will not be affected by this rule if you:
+You shouldn't be affected by this rule if you:

 - work at least 16 hours per week